Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 alt = "The number of RFCs over two years"
 ///

-More than two years ago I became a Lead/Engineering Manager at Palta's payment team.
-At the end of 2023 I left the company for another [subbatical]{post:@choose-nearest-language:the-results-of-the-sabbatical-2019-2021}.
+Slightly more than two years ago, I became a Lead/Engineering Manager for Palta's payment team.
+I left the company at the end of 2023 for another [subbatical]{post:@choose-nearest-language:the-results-of-the-sabbatical-2019-2021}.

 It is time to sum up.
 I will start with my favorite initiative.

-From the first month, I was promoting the idea of preceding major changes with text documents — [RFC](https://en.wikipedia.org/wiki/Request_for_Comments) — Request for Comments.
+From the first month, I promoted the idea of preceding major changes with text documents — [RFC](https://en.wikipedia.org/wiki/Request_for_Comments) — Request for Comments.

-In this post, I will analyze two years of applying this practice.
-To share the experience, summarize the results, and have convincing arguments for my next job.
+In this post, I will analyze two years of applying this practice to share the experience, summarize the results, and have convincing arguments for my next job.

 <!-- more -->